holycone/coneism.com/README.md

-# coneism.com
-The betas for the coneism.com website
+This is where the coneism.com website betas will be put.